The Voice UK series 6

-Coaches
+Coaches and presenters

 On 13 November 2015, Ricky Wilson announced that the fifth series would be his last as a coach.
 However, on 24 March 2016, it was revealed that he could make a return to the show.
 On 3 July 2016, coach will.i.am, who had his doubts about returning for his sixth series, confirmed that he will return for the new series.
 On 5 July 2016, Boy George announced his departure from the show after just one series.
 Former coach, Sir Tom Jones hinted that he could possibly return to the programme after the show had moved to ITV.
 On 17 July 2016, another former coach, Jessie J, ruled herself out of returning to The Voice UK for the sixth series, after speculation of her returning to the show.
 Wilson later confirmed that he would not be involved with the show for series 6 later in the month.
 On 28 September, the coaching line-up was confirmed as will.i.am, Jennifer Hudson, Gavin Rossdale, with Jones also returning.
 On her appointment, Hudson commented, "I couldn't be more excited to join the amazing panel of coaches on The Voice UK!
 The UK has always been so supportive of me since the beginning of my career so I’m really looking forward to sharing my point of view with the contestants and especially Team JHUD.
 Discovering new artists has always been important to me and the UK has no shortage of talent, so I can only imagine what this experience will be like for everyone involved.
 I can't wait to get going and start developing each individual’s own sound!"

 Emma Willis announced that she would return to present the show alone, without her co-host Marvin Humes' involvement.
 On 8 August 2016, it was announced that a planned ITV2 unnamed spinoff show had been scrapped.
-However, in October 2016, it was announced that Cel Spellman would be presenting an online spin-off show titled The V Room and will be available on-demand via ITV Hub and feature exclusive content across social media sites and the show's mobile app.
+However, in October 2016, it was announced that Cel Spellman would be presenting an online spin-off show titled The V Room that would be available on-demand via ITV Hub and feature exclusive content across social media sites and the show's mobile app.